GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Astrophysical implications of

-Figure \ref{fig:cmc} compares the properties of \event as an eccentric BBH as reported by IRS+ and NG+ against globular cluster simulations from the \texttt{Cluster Monte Carlo Catalog} \citep{Kremer:CMC:2020}.
+Figure \ref{fig:cmc} compares the properties of \event as an eccentric BBH as reported by IRS+ and NG+ against BBH merger events with $e_{p, 10} > 0.01$ in globular cluster simulations from the \texttt{Cluster Monte Carlo Catalog} \citep{Kremer:CMC:2020}.
 Broadly speaking, the properties of this event are more consistent with those of first-generation (1g+1g) BBHs in globulars, as opposed to those containing the products of a previous merger.
 This is largely because 1g+1g mergers dominate the merger rate of BBHs in clusters, though properties like those seen in \event may arise in both first- and higher-generation mergers.
+More than $90\%$ of the \texttt{Cluster Monte Carlo Catalog} samples with $e_{p, 10} > 0.01$ have $0.45 < q$, $|\chi_\mathrm{eff}| < 0.12$; the posterior samples from the NG+ and IRS+ analyses of \event have $32\%$ and $64\%$ support in these regions, respectively.
 We stress that, while Fig.~\ref{fig:cmc} is indicative, a more sophisticated analysis should be performed to better quantify the statements above (see e.g. Refs.~\cite{2019MNRAS.486.1086M,2023MNRAS.525.3986M} for the necessary statistical framework to compare single GW events against large simulated populations).